 We have 52 degree water temps still in places.
 But I suspect by Friday, we will see 60 degree temperatures.
 And my guess is fishing will get a lot better like it always does in the spring when the water finally warms up.
 And we'll all question if we were jumping to conclusions.

-But make no mistake, the Asian carp have certainly disrupted the food chain on this lake.
-Two years ago, I noticed I wasn't seeing hardly any threadfin shad in the lake.
+But make no mistake, the Asian carp have certainly disrupted this lake.
+In August of 2016, I noticed I wasn't seeing hardly any threadfin shad in the lake.
 And the ones I was able to snare were paper thin and tiny.
-That was in August of 2016.
 I found bass schooling on tiny threadfin shad that summer.
 All of the bass I caught in the area that month were emaciated looking.
 I made a collage of some of the fish because I had never seen so many poor looking bass in one group like that before on the lake.
 Many looked like they had their stomachs carved out with a spoon.
-Eating shad with no substance apparently wasn't very filling.

-I'm pretty sure if I offered $100 for pictures of threadfin shad now on Kentucky Lake with something that proved a current date, I wouldn't ever have to pay.
-I have questioned dozens of good anglers on the lake, and not one of us have physically seen a threadfin shad since 2016.
+I'm pretty sure if I offered $100 for pictures of threadfin shad on Kentucky Lake at that time, I wouldn't have had to pay.
+I have questioned dozens of good anglers on the lake, and not one had seen a threadfin shad in 2016.

 Used to, there were so many in the lake, it would be annoying to fish in the fall because every creek was choked full of them, and you were afraid the fish would never see your lure.
 And we would complain how bad the fishing was because there was too much food.
 I could regularly snatch them up in the spring, summer, fall and find them dying in the winter.

-Now it's the exact opposite.
+Back then it was the exact opposite finding good fishing spots by finding the bait became impossible.
 We complain because there is no shad anywhere we look.
 There is nothing but Asian carp now when we scan and look for bait in the usual places.

-The lack of threadfin is the single biggest factor affecting our fishery right now in my opinion.
-The bass and crappie are going to have to relearn how to feed on this lake.
-And we're going to have to relearn how they are relearning to feed to catch them.
-The best crappie anglers told me this winter that they had not cleaned a single crappie this fall or winter with shad in there belly.
+The lack of threadfin was a big factor affecting the Kentucky and Barkley Lakes fisheries then in my opinion.
+The bass and crappie had to relearn how to feed on this lake.
+And we had to relearn how to target those fish.
+The best crappie angler that year told me he did not clean a single crappie that fall with baitfish in their gullets.
+All bugs and small crustaceans.

-UPDATE: Nov.
-11, 2018.
-Since this article was first written the threadfin shad population has seem to come back very strong over the summer.
-There are still a lot of emaciated looking game fish in the system but the bait seems to be back in a much bigger way.
+Since this article was first written the threadfin shad population has seem to come back very strong over the fall of 2018 and the summer of 2019.
+There are still emaciated looking game fish in the system but the bait seems to be back in a much bigger way.

-What will that mean for fishing?
-We might have to fish for more suspending, roaming bass.
+I speculated back in the spring of 2018 when I first wrote this article, that we might have to fish for more suspending, roaming bass.
 Which if you fished in places that have forage that roams, the fishing is generally pretty average compared to the "heydays" of Kentucky Lake ledge fishing.

-I've read posts of guys complaining about how bad the fishing is, and how they used to pound the bass on the flats with a Rat-L-Trap this time of year.
-But that bite has been gone this year.
-That's because there is no reason for the bass to go there if the food isn't piling up there anymore.
+I've read posts of guys complaining about how bad the fishing was in 2018 and 2019, and how they used to pound the bass on the flats with a Rat-L-Trap in the spring and fall of the year.
+That bite disappeared when the bait disappeared in those locations.
+I suspect it will come back strong in 2020 and better yet in 2021.
+There is no reason for the bass to go to flats or backs of bays if the food isn't piling up there anymore.
 Their behaviors are changing now.
 Because what their food is and where it goes is changing.
-Maybe that's due to water clarity and temperature as much as carp and food.
+Maybe that's due to water clarity and temperature as much as carp and fluctuating bait populations.

-The anglers I've questioned all agree there is a void of those 2-pound keepers we all complained about catching just a few years ago.
+The anglers I've questioned all agree there is a void of those 2-pound keepers we all complained about catching all the time in 2016.
 "I only caught 50 2-pounders today; no good ones.
 It was pretty slow."
 You don't hear that complaint as much anymore.
 Now you hear, "I got 7 bites today.
 And none of them were 2-pounders."

 That's not uncommon, however, with the cyclical nature of good and bad spawn classes over the years.
 It just seems more compounded this year for whatever reason, be that carp, clear water, fluctuating levels, and this abnormally long winter weather.